 We like puzzles here at LJC, especially Blue Note ones, they stretch what you know, sometimes force you to rearrange what you think you know, but isn’t right.
 It’s good to be smart, but better to be even smarter.
 A … Continue reading →

-(UPDATED March 12, 2018: Linotype Erbar meets Kind of Blue)) Blue Note record covers showcase the wonderful graphic elements of photography, design and typography brought together by Reid Miles.
-The array of fonts Miles selected changed from title to title, … Continue reading →
+(UPDATED May 18, 2021 Liberty Keystone character change) Blue Note record covers showcase the wonderful graphic elements of photography, design and typography brought together by Reid Miles.
+The array of fonts Miles selected changed from title to title, and nice … Continue reading →